IKA3K/Stamina-House-Tokyo/README.md

 For Simply Love, please visit https://github.com/dguzek/Simply-Love-SM5 or click the link near "forked from..." above.

+## !
+IMPORTANT !

+The file [Languages/en.ini](https://github.com/IKA3K/Stamina-House-Tokyo/blob/master/Languages/en.ini#L100) has the string "Stamina House Tokyo" in it for the HeaderText for ScreenSelectMusic.
+You may want to change this to the text for your own setup.

 ## What's different

 0. Not meant for playing on anything other than 16:9.
 No really, don't try it.